-Climate change is the biggest challenge facing humanity.
+We believe climate change is the biggest challenge facing humanity.
 Rising sea levels will displace millions of people, and the economic consequences will be catastrophic unless something is done.
 We can't leave saving the planet to future generations: we must act now.